dakanji/RefindPlus/README-Dev.md

 Token | Functionality
 :----: | :----:
-active_csr            |Actively enables or disables the CSR Policy on Macs. continue_on_warning   |Proceeds as if a key is pressed after screen warnings (for remote login). decline_help_apfsload |Disables built in provision of APFS filesystem capability. decline_help_apfsmute |Disables supressesion of verbose APFS text on boot. decline_help_apfssync |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot"). decline_help_hidetags |Disables feature that ensures hidden tags can always be unhidden. decline_help_scanesp  |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs. disable_amfi          |Disables AMFI Checks on Mac OS if required. disable_compat_check  |Disables Mac version compatibility checks if required. force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required. ignore_previous_boot  |Disables saving the last booted loader if not required. ignore_volume_icns    |Disables scanning for `.VolumeIcon` icns files if not required. normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates. protect_nvram         |Prevents UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop   |Fixes issues with GOP on some legacy units. reload_gop            |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units). scale_ui              |Provides control of UI element scaling. set_boot_args         |Allows arbitrary Mac OS boot argument strings. text_renderer         |Provides a text renderer that allows text mode when not otherwise available. uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs.
+active_csr            |Actively enables or disables the CSR Policy on Macs continue_on_warning   |Proceeds as if a key is pressed after screen warnings (for remote login) decline_apfsload      |Disables built in provision of APFS filesystem capability decline_apfsmute      |Disables supressesion of verbose APFS text on boot decline_apfssync      |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_espfilter     |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders decline_tagshelp      |Disables feature that ensures hidden tags can always be unhidden direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs disable_amfi          |Disables AMFI Checks on Mac OS if required disable_compat_check  |Disables Mac version compatibility checks if required force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required ignore_previous_boot  |Disables saving the last booted loader if not required ignore_volume_icns    |Disables scanning for `.VolumeIcon` icns files if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates protect_nvram         |Prevents UEFI Windows from saving certificates to Apple NVRAM provide_console_gop   |Fixes issues with GOP on some legacy units reload_gop            |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units) scale_ui              |Provides control of UI element scaling set_boot_args         |Allows arbitrary Mac OS boot argument strings text_renderer         |Provides a text renderer that allows text mode when not otherwise available uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs

 In addition to the new functions above, the following upsteam functions have been extended:
 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.